Does Medicare Cover Bed Alarms ?

 Does Medicare cover bathroom equipment ?

-Like bed alarms for the nighttime, there’s quite a few pieces of equipment which could make the bathroom safer to use for our elderly loved ones.
+Like bed alarms for the nighttime, there are quite a few pieces of equipment which could make the bathroom safer to use for our elderly loved ones.

 Unfortunately though, for the same reasons, most of this equipment is not considered “medically necessary” and is not covered.